nirinA/erfa_python/doc/api.rst

 2) JD cannot unambiguously represent UTC during a leap second unless special measures are taken.
 The convention in the present function is that the JD day represents UTC days whether the length is 86399, 86400 or 86401 SI seconds.
+In the 1960-1972 era there were smaller jumps (in either direction) each time the linear UTC(TAI) expression was changed, and these "mini-leaps" are also included in the ERFA convention.

 3) The function eraD2dtf can be used to transform the UTC quasi-JD into calendar date and clock time, including UTC leap second handling.

-4) The warning status "dubious year" flags UTCs that predate the introduction of the time scale and that are too far in the future to be trusted.
+4) The warning status "dubious year" flags UTCs that predate the introduction of the time scale or that are too far in the future to be trusted.
 See eraDat for further details.

 Called:
-   eraJd2cal    JD to Gregorian calendar eraDat       delta(AT) = TAI-UTC
-   eraCal2jd    Gregorian calendar to JD
+   eraUtctai    UTC to TAI

 References: